Better Coffee at Home starts with fresh beans and a few simple upgrades. Expensive equipment is not required.

 Upgrade 6: Use Filtered Water

-If your tap water tastes good on its own, it will likely work fine for coffee.
-If your tap water has a noticeable taste or smell, filtering before brewing makes a difference.
+If your tap water has a strong taste or smell, filtering before brewing is a worthwhile upgrade.

 Upgrade 7: Store Your Beans Properly

 An airtight, opaque container costs $10 to $20.
-Store your beans in this container in a cool, dark spot.
-Avoid the refrigerator and freezer.
-The moisture and temperature swings damage the beans.
+Avoid storing coffee in the refrigerator or freezer.

 Putting the Upgrades Together